 - Promote effective coordination and collaboration among services to students.

-- Increase access to services, especially for Continuing Education students.
+- Provide better access to services, especially for Continuing Education students.

 - Ensure that the services delivered to Continuing Education students are tailored to their needs.